Why you need a VAC at your church

 c.
 A VAC Director of Operations: The DO will run the ground game.
 This person is responsible for organizing and gathering the volunteers, the ushers, the registration tables and coordinating with your janitorial crew for cleanup.
 We will train them on how to handle this.

+d.
 You will also need some volunteers to run the actual events.
 Our experience is that we have too many volunteers not too few.
+Look for about 8-10 volunteers.
+No heavy lifting required.

 4. Other notes: If you can provide child care, your VAC will grow exponentially faster.